What is the difference between a Benefits Coordinator and a Human Resources Manager?

 Other Questions about Benefits Coordinator

-- What type of education is required to become a Benefits Coordinator?
+What kind of training is available to become a Benefits Coordinator?

-- What types of benefits do Benefits Coordinators typically coordinate?
+What kind of challenges do Benefits Coordinators typically face?